 Conclusively, we still had 5 mins in hand.
 Hence, we cannot go far from there as it’s about to close.

-I took pictures and asked the security person that can we extend our time a little more?
+I took pictures and asked the security person to extend our time a little more?

 He kindly responded, yes, you can extend your time.
-However, you have to exit from a gate a few m’s away as the main entrance gets closed on time.
+However, it would help if you exited from a gate a few m’s away as the main entrance closes on time.

 I had planned for Chidiya Tapu to see the Sunset.
-Unfortunately, due to overcast conditions, the only dark patch of clouds is noticeable.
+But unfortunately, the only dark patch of clouds is noticeable due to overcast conditions.

-Additionally, I believe that Sunrise or morning would also be an excellent option to see Chidiya Tapu.
-Plus, you will have considerably more time to explore in comparison to coming at the time of Sunset.
+I believe Sunrise or morning would also be an excellent option to see Chidiya Tapu.
+Plus, you will have considerably more time to explore than coming at the time of Sunset.

 Nonetheless, I remained content viewing the surroundings!

 We showed no smartness in staying there longer.
-However, we have to return as well, and I know it will be a challenging task.
+However, we must return, and I know it will be challenging.

 In other terms, we had covered approximately 50 km to spend 15 mins on the Chidiya Tapu.
 Haha!

 I was exhausted + the wet clothes.
 The night at the Andaman begins early.
-It turns entirely dark at 5:30 p.m.
-So, till we left Chidiya Tapu, the sky was crawling towards dark.
+Unfortunately, it turned entirely dark at 5:30 p.m.
+So until we ultimately left Chidiya Tapu, the sky crawled towards dark.

 Let me tell you that:

-Port Blair does not have traffic lights of red, green, yellow.
+Port Blair does not have traffic lights red, green, or yellow.
 However, Andaman still follows the old procedure, where a policeman stands in the middle of the road and directs the traffic.